Table of Contents

-This occurs when blood sugar falls below the lower limit of normal, thus, the body lacks the energy to perform various functions.
-It manifests as increased sympathetic activity due to hormone secretion with sweating, lightheadedness, fatigue, blurred vision, rapid heartbeat, irritability, and irregular heartbeat.
+This occurs when blood sugar falls below the lower limit of normal; thus, the body lacks the energy to perform various functions.
+Hypoglycemia manifests as increased sympathetic activity due to hormone secretion with sweating, lightheadedness, fatigue, blurred vision, rapid heartbeat, irritability, and irregular heartbeat.

 Common causes of hypoglycemia include the erratic use of higher doses of insulin, poor oral intake, or other processes that reduce the body’s glucose or its demand for insulin.
 Intake of a fast-acting carbohydrate such as glucose, fruit juice, or candy (15 g) treats the hypoglycemia.

 Hyperosmolar hyperglycemic state